drzdo/immersive_morrowind_llm_ai/README.md

 /d/ffmpeg/bin/ffmpeg.exe -ss 0 -t 300 -i /d/concat-${RACE}-full.mp3 -c:a copy /d/concat-${RACE}-trimmed.mp3
 ```

 This script gets all mp3 files in the folder you are in.
-If you are in `Data Files\Sound\Vo\d\m`, then it wlil list all mp3 voiced lines for Dunmer male.
-Then it merges them alltogether in a single long file, and then trims it to get the first 5 minutes.
+If you are in `Data Files\Sound\Vo\d\m`, then it will list all mp3 voiced lines for Dunmer male.
+Then it merges them altogether in a single long file, and then trims it to get the first 5 minutes.
 5 minutes is good enough for ElevenLabs to operate.

 Adjust path to `ffmpeg.exe` in the script accordingly.